Benefits of Retail and Artificial Intelligence?

 How Artificial Intelligence Helps Retailers

-- they can upload photos of their favorite items
+- customers upload photos of desired items,

 Also read: